rs-costa/ObjComparison/README.md

 -./models/ec_core_model.mat: Matlab format for the Core model [2].

--./models/ec_schuetz_model.mat: Matlab format for the Schuetz model.
-Not in use for the article [3].
+-./models/ec_schuetz_model.mat: Matlab format for the Schuetz model [3].
+Not in use for the article.

 -./models/ec_iaf1260_model.mat: Matlab format for the Genome-scale model [4].